blockblockdata/medalla-data-challenge/a003/clustering_inclusion_delay_analysis.md

 | 6 | 0 | 1 | 1 | 1 | 1 | 1 | 0 |

+In the table, a value of 1 denotes a statistically significant difference (p-value <= 0.01) in means between that pair of attributes.

 ### Attester Slashings
 The below graphics describe the variation of Attester Slashings across clusters.